mark-watson/Racket-AI-book/manuscript/nlp.md

    - Works on 1 to 3 word place names.
    - Returns processed place names.

-#### Helper Functions:
-- `not-in-list-find-names-helper`: Ensures that an identified name does not overlap with another name or entry in the exclusion list.
+We define one helper functions **`not-in-list-find-names-helper`** that ensures that an identified name does not overlap with another name or entry in the exclusion list.

-#### Example Code (Commented):
-- The commented section at the bottom appears to be for testing.

-### Reasoning Steps:

-1. Identify main functionalities: NER for human names and places.
-2. Examine utility functions and data preparation.
-3. Investigate the core logic for identifying names.
-4. Look for optimizations and helper methods.
-5. Note the example code for understanding its application.

 Overall, the code is fairly optimized for its purpose, utilizing hash tables for constant-time look-up and lists to store identified entities.